 Content: This is a clean read.
 I would rate it PG for some minor content.
 This is a murder mystery that takes place in nightclubs during the 1930s, so keep that in mind.
 Some examples of the content are: the main character deals with panic attacks and anxiety; references to alcohol; a man makes unwanted physical advances on a woman but is unsuccessful; a mention of the devil and hell; a mention of cursing, but the words aren’t actually written; a woman is a man’s mistress; violence and talk about the mob; a murder takes place; a lot of drinking and smoking in the nightclubs.

 Genre: Mystery; Historical Fiction; Romance

-I want to thank Sarah Ladd, Thomas Nelson and the Fiction Guild for the complimentary copy of this book for review.
+I want to thank The Fiction Guild, Rachel McMillan and Thomas Nelson for the complimentary copy of this book for review.
 I was not required to write a positive review.
 The opinions I express in this review are my own.
 This is in accordance with the Federal Trade Commission’s CFR 16, Part 255.

 About the Author:

 There is nothing better than exploring the world --near and far: whether with a notebook and passport at the ready or in the pages of a book.